CONTESTANT RULES & REGULATIONS

 The Competition consists of Preliminary Events throughout the day, during which each contestant will either play one tune or dance one time.
 The top three contestants will return that evening after the Preliminary Events are finished to compete in the finals.
 Each contestant will perform one song during the finals (with the exception of the Junior and Senior Fiddle categories, the Band categories, and the Fiddle-off…see below).
 Contestants who register first will perform last in both the preliminaries and the finals.

-The Jamboree Coordinator, Officers, Board members and committee members may not compete in the competition.
+The Jamboree Coordinator, Officers, Board members, committee members, and entertainers paid by the Jamboree may not compete in the competition.

 Registration for all contestants will be held behind the stage.
 No advance registration required for singers, musicians, dancers and entertainers.